-30+ Edible and Medicinal Plants and Fungi to Forage in Winter
+Winter Foraging: Edible and Medicinal Plants and Fungi

-One thing to think about, especially if you are in the harshest weather zones, is to leave most of what you may find for the wildlife.
+One thing to remember, especially if you are in the harshest weather zones, is to leave most of what you may find for the wildlife.
 They are likely going to need it more than you will!
-That’s not to say that you can’t enjoy a cup of pine needle or birch bark tea from time to time, but it’s good to be aware of the cycle of life and how we play a part in it.

 Trees and their needles, cones, branches, bark, and sap are the classic winter foraging food.
 They are available to practically everyone and in almost any climate.

 Conifer Needles – The needles of evergreen conifers are probably the easiest and most widespread thing to forage in winter, even in the coldest climates.
 Most conifers are edible, with the exception of the yew tree, which is toxic.
-Try pine, spruce, fir, redwood, or hemlock (the conifer, not the toxic herbaceous annual plant).
-The needles make a lovely tea, or you can even put them in cookies or boozy infusions.
+Read my guide on identifying conifer trees for more information.

 Birch Bark and Branches – Birch trees are another one that can be foraged in colder regions.
 The bark and small twigs and branches can be made into a tea.
 The inner bark can also be made into a flour substitute.
 Don’t take too much of the bark from one tree as it can be harmful to the growth of the tree.